 |Earth Science and Cyber-infrastructure and Engineering||Long Tail vs. Big Head Data|

-The Line of Sight allows for exploring the complexities of geoscientist “ecosystem edges” and architect for greater interaction and production in the geosciences.
+The Line of Sight approach allows for exploring the complexities of geoscientist “ecosystem edges”.
+Also, we can architect for greater interaction and production in the geosciences.
 Those in the “Long Tail” encounter the same cross domain access, interoperability, management barriers as the “Big Head”.
 Neither have the incentive to develop common enabling data interoperability services, scalable incentive solutions, common planning approaches or increase the participation of the earth science community.
-Xentity’s believes architecture is an enabling design service.
-It is used to empower the user community with the tools to expand its capacities.
+Xentity believes architecture is an enabling design service.
+This empowers the user community with the tools to expand its capacities.
 In this case, Xentity will provide the operating model and architecture framework in a conceptual design to bring together the currently unattended edges.
 In the long run, the models will provide the emerging governance system the tools to develop investments strategies for new and legacy capabilities.

-An Operating Model example: Collaborative geoscience planning could make a good demonstration case for the benefits of the “edge effect”.
 A lot of science efforts are driven by large scale programs or individual research groups who have very little knowledge of who else may be working in the same environmental zones, geographies or even on related topics.
 A shared planning service could put disparate projects into known time, location and subject contexts and accelerate cross domain project resource savings and develop the resulting interdisciplinary cross pollination required to understand the earth’s systems.
 An Enterprise geoscience initiative could provide a marketplace for geoscientist to shop around for collaborative opportunities.
-The plans can be exposed in a market place to other resources like citizen scientists or STEM institutions.
+The plans can be exposed in a marketplace to other resources like citizen scientists or STEM institutions.
 The work can be decomposed so that environments like Amazon’s Mechanical Turk can post, track and monitor, distributed tasks.

 By recognizing these edges, the architecture will create greater value or energy from the disciplines and improve the creativity, strength and diversity of ideas, and mitigate disruption.
 The ecosystem-like design that balances the Big Head with the Long Tail will enable more cost effective geoscience projects and create a higher return on IT investments while collapsing the time to conduct quality impactful science.
 Most importantly, this will accelerate the realization of the sciences’ impact on other dependent scientific initiatives or time to develop and implement policy.
 Xentity sees the potential to use this and other “ecosystem edges” to transform how geoscience is currently conducted.